 - For whatever reason, this isn’t a feature on Blockfolio either.

-- There’s a feature request by someone here for this feature.
+- There’s a request by someone here for this feature.

 The PRO Upgrade: Worth it?

-In short: upgrading to PRO isn’t worth it.
+I don’t think upgrading to Delta PRO is worth it.

 - Ability to setup multiple portfolios (up to 10).